mikepan/GameEngineBook/text/06-Physics.md

 Here are some tips to help you regain control of your game.
 All of the settings here are already covered in the chapter; this list is simply a collection of the most common actions to take to stabilize physics.

-[lb] **Avoid Extremes:** Avoid interaction between an extremely heavy object and an exceptionally light object.
+- **Avoid Extremes:** Avoid interaction between an extremely heavy object and an exceptionally light object.
 Avoid interaction between extremely fast objects.
 Avoid interaction between objects of very different sizes, especially if neither object is static.

-[lb] **Physics Substeps**** (World Properties Editor):** Crank it.
+- **Physics Substeps**** (World Properties Editor):** Crank it.
 Higher will be slower but gives much a more accurate physics simulation result.

-**       ** [lb]**        Bounding Box (Physics Properties Editor):** Try to use collision primitives (sphere, cube, cylinder) rather than mesh-based collision boxes (triangle mesh or convex hull).
+- **Bounding Box (Physics Properties Editor):** Try to use collision primitives (sphere, cube, cylinder) rather than mesh-based collision boxes (triangle mesh or convex hull).
 The former will be more stable and perform faster.

-**       ** [lb]**Form Factor (Physics Properties Editor):** Controls the rotational tendency of an object.
+- **Form Factor (Physics Properties Editor):** Controls the rotational tendency of an object.
 Setting this too small will make moving objects extremely unstable.
 Increasing the form factor usually helps calm down the object, at the cost of making the object feel sluggish on collision.

-**       ** [lb]**        No Sleeping (Physics Properties Editor):** By default, this option is off, meaning objects "freeze" when their movement falls below a certain threshold for a certain time.
+- **No Sleeping (Physics Properties Editor):** By default, this option is off, meaning objects "freeze" when their movement falls below a certain threshold for a certain time.
 Keeping the option off improves physics stability and performance.

-**       ** [lb]**        Object Damping (Physics Properties Editor):** For non-static objects, Translational Damping and Rotational Damping can be used to slow objects down.
+- **Object Damping (Physics Properties Editor):** For non-static objects, Translational Damping and Rotational Damping can be used to slow objects down.
 Setting this to a non-zero value ensures that objects eventually will slow down to a stop, which might help with stability.

-**       ** [lb]**        Margin (Physics Properties Editor):** If objects go through each other when they are not supposed to, and you've exhausted the other options listed above, increasing the object collision margin might help.
+- **Margin (Physics Properties Editor):** If objects go through each other when they are not supposed to, and you've exhausted the other options listed above, increasing the object collision margin might help.